TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 ### Knowledge Check

+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

 - [What are keys](#what-are-keys)
 - [What are the rules for using keys?](#rules-for-using-keys)
 - [When can we use index as a key?](#when-is-it-ok-to-use-index-as-a-key)